Stop wearing your sleep deprivation as a badge of honour!

 Follow the following instructions in order to achieve the perfect sleep:

 - Get at least 7.5 – 9 hours of rest each night.
 What’s more, set precise bed times and wake up times every night.
 That way you cultivate a consistent rest-wake schedule.

 - Avoid bright lights before bed.
 Lower the lights an hour before bed and avoid screens (TV, phone, computer).
 This gives your brain time to wind down.

 - Avoid caffeine before bed.
 Alcohol too!
-Though liquor may “help” feel tired/drowsy enough to zizz it affects the quality of your rest because it takes your body a long time to break it down.
+Though liquor may “help” you feel tired/drowsy enough to zzzz, it affects the quality of your rest because it takes your body a long time to break down the alcohol.

 - Keep your bedroom, cool, dark and quiet.
 Invest in great bed sheets, an air conditioner and good curtains.

 - Last but not least, exercise!
 Read about yoga and how it improves your sleep.